 Another advantage of operable walls is their ease of use.
 They can be operated manually or electronically, and can be moved quickly and easily without requiring a lot of physical effort.
 This makes them ideal for spaces that need to be reconfigured frequently or on short notice.
 In addition, they can be designed to fold or stack in a compact manner when not in use, which saves space and allows for better storage.

+Operable walls can also be designed to meet specific building codes and safety regulations.
+For example, they can be designed to withstand earthquakes or high winds, or to meet fire safety standards.
+This is particularly important in commercial settings where safety is a top priority.
 In summary, operable walls provide flexibility, acoustic separation, aesthetic options, ease of use, and safety features.
 They are ideal for spaces that need to be reconfigured frequently or adapted to changing needs.
 They also offer the added benefits of soundproofing, aesthetic customization, and compliance with building codes and safety regulations.
 If you're looking to maximize the functionality of a given space, an operable wall might be the perfect solution.